NeonHo/CSMLNotebook/Computer Science/Database/MySQL/Frequently Used SQL Queries.md

 - `null` uses `is` instead of `=`
 - `null` and `’’` is not the same, which uses `=`
 # ORDER BY
+- default lift order
+- `BY` specifies one of the